judell/AnnotationPoweredSurvey/README.md

   },
 ```

 Every question should have a `title` and a `question`.
 I added `prompt` initally for messages like <i>Please make a selection</i> or <i>Select all that apply</i>.
-But those are just rules that can be applied automatically when a question asserts `'anchored':true` or `'type:checkbox'`.
+But those are just rules that can be applied automatically when a question asserts `'anchored':true` or `'type':'checkbox'`.
 The former is separately communicated with a tooltip, the latter could be.
 So I'm thinking `prompt` is an optional way to say something else about a question, but we'll see how that plays out.

 ## Requiring a selection